 Advice on building and renovating in Portugal

-In the first instance, before you take the step of buying, it is, of course, advisable that you find help from someone, ideally a friend, who has been through the same process and can advise you.
+Before you buy, get advice from someone who has been through the same process and can guide you.
 You may also want to hire a dependable real estate agent.

 Once you’ve obtained such advice, here are some further in-depth points to consider.

 Think carefully about the location: if you’ve found a nice property or ruin/old house and you want to build/renovate, it is absolutely crucial to familiarise yourself with the legal implications of that region.
-Make sure you’ll be permitted to build, or, if it is your intention, to increase the house size or build a swimming pool, etc.
+Make sure you’ll be permitted to build.

 Don’t end up with a piece of rural land where you can do nothing but plant vegetables!
-Most places can be checked fairly easily through a contact in the local town council or checking out the official documents (valid building licenses or official plans/maps that prove the location is in a buildable area).
+Most places can be checked fairly easily through a contact in the local town council or checking out the official documents.
+Valid building licenses or official plans or maps prove the location is in a buildable area.